cloud-scalable-webapp/cloud-infra-terraform/README.md

 * Protect against accidental termination: No
 * Root Volume Size: 50 GB
 * Root Volume Type: General Purpose SSD (GP2)
+* User data: Passes S3 bucket name, database name, database host, database username, database password, database port and nodejs port
+9. Creates an database security group for RDS with name "database" and ingress rules to allow ingress traffic on port 3306 only from the EC2 instance
+10. Creates a private S3 bucket with random name, depending on the environment.
+Enables SSE-S3 encryption as default and creates a lifecycle policy to transition objects from STANDARD class to STANDARD_IA class after 30 days
+11. Creates RDS paramter group named "csye6225" for MySQL 8
+12. Creates RDS instance in the newly created VPC above with the following specifications:
+* Database Engine: MySQL
+* DB Instance Class: db.t3.micro
+* Multi-AZ deployment: No
+* DB instance identifier: csye6225
+* Master username: csye6225
+* Master password: Randomly generated password
+* Subnet group: Private subnet for RDS instances
+* Public accessibility: No
+* Database name: csye6225
+* Security group: database
+13. Creates an IAM policy named "WebAppS3" with appropriate permissions to allow EC2 instance to access the S3 bucket
+14. Creates an IAM role named "EC2-CSYE6225" and attaches the IAM policy "WebAppS3" to it.
+This role will be attached to the instance.

 ## Prerequisites
 1. Install terraform on your local system